Smoothing and adaptation of shifted P\'olya Tree ensembles: Introduction

-The present work builds up on ideas from \citep{2014arXiv1407.3939A} in the study of a toy model of random forests.
-The autors in \citep{2014arXiv1407.3939A} develop a \textit{Purely random forest} model that is able to attain minimax convergence rates on the class of twice differentiable functions on $[0;1]$ for $L^2$-loss (excluding points near the boundary of the interval) while single trees can do so only up to once differentiable regularity.
-In the following, we will see how it is possible to adapt such aggregation of trees into forests using Pólya trees.
+The present work builds upon ideas from \citep{2014arXiv1407.3939A}.
+The authors developed a \textit{Purely random forest} model that attains minimax convergence rates on the class of twice differentiable functions on $[0;1]$, for a modified $L^2$-loss (excluding points near the interval frontier).
+However, the related single-tree estimators are shown to be optimal only up to once-differentiable regularity.
+In the following, we will see how it is possible to adapt their aggregation of trees to forests to Pólya trees.
 We introduce a new prior on probability density functions, the Discrete Pólya Aggregate (DPA) prior, which is a toy random forest incorporating an aggregation step in its definition.
 Our contribution is threefold.
-First, we prove that Discrete Pólya Tree aggregation induces smoothing: the corresponding posterior distribution attains the optimal (up to log terms) Hellinger rate on classes of densities of arbitrary Hölder regularity $\alpha$ (no upper bound).
+First, we prove that the aggregation in DPA induces smoothing: the corresponding posterior distribution attains the optimal (up to log terms) Hellinger rates on classes of densities of arbitrary Hölder regularity $\alpha$ (no upper bound).
 Note that \citep{2014arXiv1407.3939A} and \citep{mourtada2018minimax} achieve this only up to $\alpha=2$.
-Second, our construction is adaptive: by putting a prior on tree depth, our results hold true without knowledge of the regularity parameter.
-Further, we show how to handle smoothing at the boundary of the domain by slightly modifying the prior close to the edges.
+We demonstrate this smoothing through a link between DPA and spline densities.
+Second, our construction is adaptive: our results hold without knowledge of the regularity parameter through a hyperprior on the tree depth.
+Furthermore, we show how to handle smoothing at the domain's frontier by slightly modifying the prior close to the edges.
 Third, the DPA prior can be seen as a possible 'way' to smooth PT priors, a question left open in \citep{MR3729648, castillo2019spike}, at least here in terms of Hellinger rates.
-These results highlight the benefit that ensemble methods can have in Bayesian nonparametrics, smoothing the estimator to attain optimality on a wider class of problems and allowing for adaptation.
-It is worth mentioning that \citep{3057a8ad4a924d30a262fc9586c26ee9} showed that a Bayesian forest made of 'smooth' decision trees adapts to high regularities in a regression setting, but their individual 'tree predictors' are already smooth, whereas here we work with 'hard' histogram-tree predictors, as in original random forests.
+These results highlight the benefits that ensemble methods can have in Bayesian nonparametrics, smoothing the estimator to attain optimality on a broader class of problems and allowing adaptation.
+It is worth mentioning that \citep{3057a8ad4a924d30a262fc9586c26ee9} showed that a Bayesian forest made of 'smooth' decision trees adapts to high regularities in a regression setting.
+However, their individual 'tree predictors' are already smooth, whereas we work with 'hard' histogram-tree predictors, as in original random forests.